-The metallic light fixtures (Figure 13-18), bath accessories, and faucets can be cleaned by wiping with a soft, damp cloth.
+The light fixtures, bath accessories, and faucets can be cleaned by wiping with a soft, damp cloth.
 Washing with warm water will remove dry water spots.
-Polishing those fixtures with a soft cloth will also enhance their appearance.

 Do not use cleaners that contain harsh or abrasive chemicals.
 Alcohol or other similar solvents should never be used.